rbren/WinslowSynth/README.md

 There's probably something smarter we could be doing here...

 ### Performance
-On my machine, things start to get hairy at around 100 `Generator`s.
-That could be one note on a big complicated instrument, or 100 rapid keypresses on a basic Sine oscillator.
+On my machine, things start to get hairy at around 200 `Generator`s.
+That could be one note on a big complicated instrument, or 200 rapid keypresses on a basic Sine oscillator.

-Winslow tries to degrade gracefully in this situation - it will begin to downsample the instrument, interpolating intermediate samples.

 You can trigger this by opening up a large instrument and playing multiple chords in quick succession - eventually you will hear the audio degrade and start to crackle (and you'll